Alazar30/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Secondary Methods**:
     - `String getPlayerStats(String name)`: Gets and returns the statistics for a given player as a string.
     - `String getTopScorers()`: Returns string of the top goal scorers.
-    - `String getBestPlayerByPosition(String position)`: Gets and returns the best plyers for a given position.
+    - `String getBestPlayerByPosition(String position)`: Gets and returns the best players for a given position.
   - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: